csuvikg/proginf-3-fp/9/README.md

 head :: [a] -> a
 head (x:_) = x
  ```
- - type variables are lowercased
+ - type variables are lowercased, built-in types are Uppercased
-y